Cheapest Hamilton County Heating Oil Price History

 Short Term Trends

-Hamilton’s overall fuel oil consumption varies yearly as winter conditions change.
-As the temperature outside gets more chilly, homes’ heating systems need to burn additional number two heating oil to keep the house warm inside.
+Hamilton’s overall fuel oil usage changes yearly depending on winter temperatures.
+As the temperature outside dips, homes’ heating systems need to burn increasing amounts of heating oil to maintain a constant interior temperature.
 Last winter, the average outside temperature in Hamilton was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Hamilton County Average Winter Temperature